6. Macro Assembly

 ENDMAC

-Within the macro body, each occurance of any macro formal parameter name is identified as the macro is defined.
-Formal parameters will be identified within comments and within character strings.
+Within the macro body, each occurance of any macro formal parameter name is identified.
+This includes formal parameters embedded in comments and character strings.
 The only time that a formal parameter will not be identified is when it is embedded in a larger identifier.
-For example, if "A" and "B" are formal parameters, neither of them will be identified in the string "AB".
-If "AB" is to be seen as the concatenation of two parameters, an apostrophe should be inserted between the two, as in "A'B".
-Within the body of any macro, single apostrophes will be deleted, and strings of two or more apostrophes will be shortened by one when that macro is defined.
-Thus, special care must be taken when using apostrophes as single quotes around quoted strings.
+For example, if A and B are formal parameters, neither of them will be identified in the string AB.
+If AB is to be seen as the concatenation of two parameters, an apostrophe should be inserted between them, as in A'B. Within a macro body, single apostrophes will be deleted, and strings of two or more apostrophes will be shortened by one.
+Thus, special care must be taken when using apostrophes as single quotes around quoted strings in macros.

 6.3.
 Macro Calls